Sustainable Infrastructure Careers

-During this 6-week virtual Summer program, 39 San Francisco Bay Area Interns and Fellows teamed up to develop and present virtual tours of the Bay Area’s environmental infrastructure.
+During this 6-week virtual Summer program, thirty-nine (39) San Francisco Bay Area Interns and Fellows teamed up to develop and present virtual tours of the Bay Area’s environmental infrastructure.
 They learned about specific job requirements, salaries, and the educational pathways leading to careers in these vital infrastructure services.

-They interacted with 23 Bay Area and national professional guest speakers from the across the public, private, non-profit, advocacy, and educational sectors (read about our GUEST SPEAKERS here).
+They interacted with twenty-three (23) Bay Area and national professional guest speakers from the across the public, private, non-profit, advocacy, and educational sectors.

 In doing so, the Interns: